ckswilliams/modOpenREM/docs/netdicom-qr.rst

   studies with images and RDSRS will be ignored (they can be found without this option).
 If this box is ticked any modality choices will be ignored.
 * **Get SR series that return nothing at image level query** *default not ticked*: If you have a DICOM store with SR series that you know contain RDSR objects, but when queried your store says they are empty, then check this box.
-  With the box checked the query will try to retrieve images from any SR series found, even when the store reports the series as being empty.
+If this behaviour is found, a message will be added to the ``openrem_qr.log`` at ``INFO`` level with the phrase ``Try '-emptysr' option?``.
+With the box checked the query will assume any SR series found contains an RDSR.
+Warning: with this behavior, any non-RDSR structured report series (such as a radiologists report encoded as a structured report) will be retrieved instead of images that could actually be used (for example with mammography and digital radiographs).
+Therefore this option should be used with caution!

 When you have finished the query parameters, click ``Submit``